The U.S. Department of Veteran - GuruFocus.com

 "T-Mobile is honored to continue our work with the Department of Veterans Affairs, demonstrating our shared commitment to the brave men and women who have served, or are serving, our country," said Callie Field, President, T-Mobile Business Group.
 "The world of healthcare, and frankly, 5G, is evolving tremendously in the next decade, so we're thrilled to be on this journey to innovate alongside the VA."

-Follow T-Mobile’s Official Twitter Newsroom %40TMobileNews to stay up to date with the latest company news.
+Follow T-Mobile's Official Twitter Newsroom @TMobileNews to stay up to date with the latest company news.

 See 5G device, coverage, & access details at T-Mobile.com.